dcsaorg/DCSA-OpenAPI/domain/dcsa/README.md

 <a name="v103"></a>[Release v1.0.3 (...)](https://app.swaggerhub.com/domains-docs/dcsaorg/DCSA_DOMAIN/1.0.3)
 ---
+This version is used by T&T v2.2 and OVS + JIT

 - renamed `bookingChannelReferenceNumber` -> `bookingChannelReference`
 - `exportVoyageNumber` and `importVoyageNumber` added as simpletypes
 - `RAMP` added as `facilityTypeCode`